 In our online leadership community, The Watercooler, many members strongly emphasized the importance of sharing vision as the ultimate tool for decision making.
 One manager explained, “When the vision is clear, you give your team something explicitly to point to in decision making.”
 The vision is the compass that all decisions are oriented around.

 When the vision is shared across the team, each team member can have greater autonomy.
 Your team now has a shared destination on the map, so your manager doesn’t need to be ordering a series of coordinates instructing everyone how to get there.
 No more micromanaging.

 One member of The Watercooler, a CEO, discussed how he shares the vision with his team deliberately with this in mind:

 “My goal with this is to transfer the ability to make decisions to every person.
 If we are clear about why we do what we do, our [vision] becomes a filters through which any employee can make decisions that align with who we are and what we’re about.
 But all of this is predicated on us as leaders regularly sharing this stuff.”

-Makes decisions easier.
+It makes decisions easier.

 A shared vision also helps a team make decisions amidst disagreement.
 When people argue over how to grow the sales or whether to pursue a project, this shared vision is a uniting force that can override seemingly irreconcilable differences in opinion.
-It can also give your coworkers the courage to speak up and offer dissenting opinions, since they know what the ultimate vision of the team is that they’re trying to achieve.
+It can also give your coworkers the courage to speak up and offer dissenting opinions since they know what the ultimate vision of the team is that they’re trying to achieve.

-Greatest motivator for your team.
+The greatest motivator for your team.

 When shared, a company vision is the most powerful way to motivate a group of people.
 It gives your team a common place to strive for.
 When each person clearly sees that same picture of a better place in their own minds’ eye, each person connects to it and feels that pull of motivation to want to create that place.